 Patience is a virtue

 I’ve decided to take up a new hobby this year: gardening.
-I’ve dabbled as a backyard gardener over the past few years, but this year, I decided I wanted to take it more seriously.
+I’ve dabbled as a backyard gardener over the past few years, basically discovered the benefits of slider sheds for small yards only, but this year, I decided I wanted to take it more seriously.
 And like anything I commit do, I do it with gusto!
 No halfway for me, no sir.

 So I’ve researched seed companies, ordered a variety of (organic, natch) vegetable seeds, bought all of the requisite supplies and spent most of my weekend plowing in (literally).
 I found the perfect area in my laundry room to set the seed pods in a south-facing window, where they would receive the best sunlight.
 I pat the dirt about three times a day to check on whether or not they’re too damp, or need water.
 I write notes in my new gardening journal.
 Yes, you could say I’ve gone “whole hog” into this gardening thing.

 But now?
 Now, I wait.
 I’m less than a week in and I’m hovering over these seeds like a mother hen waiting for her chicks to hatch.
 Are they warm enough?
 Are they getting enough light?
 Is the soil okay?
 What if it’s not?
 And then there’s fear about mold, blight and a myriad of other things that could go wrong and wreck my beautifully-anticipated bumper crop of summer vegetables.

 It’s true they say patience is a virtue.
 I can set these baby seeds up in the best possible conditions, and they still may not grow.
 I may get them outside and bugs will get to enjoy the fruits of my labor (don’t worry, I’m already planning for that).
 We may have another drought year, or some other act of God may derail my vision.
 It’s waiting for the end result that’s sometimes the hardest part.
 If you’re like me, I want results now!